tumpio/requestcontrol/_locales/en/manual.rst

 -----------------

-The request pattern can be set to a global pattern that matches all URLs under the supported schemes ("http" or "https").
-The global request pattern is enabled by checking the Any URL button.
+The request pattern can be set to a global pattern that matches all URLs under the supported schemes ("http" or "https") by checking the Any URL button.

 Trimming URL parameters
 -----------------------

-Filter rules supports URL query parameter trimming.
-URL parameters are commonly used in redirection tracking as a method to analyze the origin of traffic.
+Filter rule supports URL query parameter trimming.
+URL query parameters are commonly used in redirection tracking as a method to analyze the origin of traffic.
 Trimmed URL parameters are defined either as literal strings with support for "*" wildcard or using regular expression patterns.

-Below is examples of parameter trimming.
+Below is examples of parameter trimming patterns.

 +------------+---------------------------------------+
 | utm_source | Trim any "utm_source" param           |